Seraph on the Suwanee: Characters

 James "Kenneth" Meserve: James is the second son of the Meserves.
 Throughout the novel, he is referred to as "Kenny."
 Kenny is a rumbustious young boy and soon picks up after his mother's love for music.
 He starts with the piano, before Joe teaches him how to play guitar with a bottleneck.
 As the novel progresses, Kenny demonstrates a talent for music.
 He joins the band at University of Florida, eventually playing with a famous band in New York.

-Angeline Meserve: Angeline is the he only daughter and youngest child of the Meserves.
+Angeline Meserve: Angeline is the only daughter and youngest child of the Meserves.
 As a child, she demonstrates clear preference for Jim over Arvay.
 As a child, Angeline enjoys spending time with her brother and the two are depicted as being close.
 As a teenager, Angeline feels that she is too young to be with the boy she loves named Hatton.
 However, Jim quickly warms up to him.
 Together, Angeline and Hatton become successful real estate dealers.

 Maria Henson: Maria is the mother of Lairraine and Arvay.
 Although not a prominent character in the novel, she is shown as being one of the few characters who genuinely cares for Arvay.
 Before her death, she gives Arvay sole possession of their house in her will.

 Brock Henson: Brock Henson is described as being "a cracker from way back."
 He works hard, though he cannot provide much for his family.

 Joe Joe is an African American and friend of Jim Meserve.
 The two become acquainted at a turpentine camp, where Joe works under Jim.
 They form a deep friendship with one another.
 Joe eventually follows Jim to Citrabelle, also becoming a successful distiller before taking up more legal business.

 Dessie: Dessie is Joe's wife and friend of Arvay.
 She acts as the midwife during the birth of Arvay's children, with herself having several children, also acquainted with the Meserves.

 Alfredo Corregio: Mr. Alfredo is a Portuguese friend and coworker of Jim.
 The two men work together in the shrimping business.
 Soon after they meet, Alfredo moves his family to live and work on the Meserve's property.

 Mrs. Corregio: Felicia is a White women married to Alfredo.
 Despite the family being White, Arvay feels a gnawing towards them, especially towards Felicia for what she thinks is betraying the race.
 Despite this, Felicia is described as "handsome woman."

 Felicia Corregio: Felicia is the younger daughter of the Corregios and often played with the Meserve's children.

 Lucy Ann: Lucy Ann is the older daughter of the Corregios.
 She is assaulted by Earl later in the novel, leading to his chase and subsequent death.